netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## RESTCONF Example to Retrieve Immutable Configuration {#RESTCONF-example}

-  {{RESTCONF-with-immutability}} illustrates a RESTCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.
+  {{RESTCONF-with-immutability}} illustrates a RESTCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return if it supports this query parameter.
+The JSON representation of the metadata annotations in the response follows the encoding specified in {{Section 5.2 of ?RFC7952}}.
 For illustrative clarity, some annotations that could otherwise be omitted are shown explicitly in the response.

 ~~~~
 {::include-fold RESTCONF-example.json}